-On the other hand if your pantry is full of tempting high calorie items, it can be very difficult to sort past these in search of a lower calorie alternative.
+On the other hand if your pantry contains a lot of high calorie items, it can be very difficult to sort past them and choose a lower calorie alternative.
 If you are serious about losing weight and being healthy, remove these calorie dense temptations from your kitchen.

 It can be far too easy to heat up your lunch and consume it while reading "one more email."
-Did you know that when adults are engaged in screen time activities they tend to eat more?
-Research shows that paying attention to what we are eating at a meal, a.k.a. mindful eating, is linked to eating less later on.
-To learn more about what happens with distracted eating check out this article from the Harvard Health Blog.
+Did you know that when you are engaged in screen time activities you tend to eat more?
+Research shows that paying attention to what you are eating at a meal, a.k.a. mindful eating, is linked to eating less.
+To learn more about what happens with distracted or mindless eating check out this article from the Harvard Health blog.